 In terms of documents, if you are an Australian citizen you can use your birth certificate as proof of citizenship.
 If you are a PR, you can use your visa documentation as proof of your Australian residency status.

 Your employment status will strongly impact the likelihood of attaining a home loan.
-It is possible to attain a loan based on asset ownership or other means, but generally speaking, you will need to be employed and earning a regular wage or salary.
+It is possible to attain a loan based on asset ownership or other means.
+But, generally speaking, you must be employed and earning a regular wage of salary.

 If you are classified as a PAYG (pay as you go) employee, you will have tax withheld by your employer.
 Usually, providing two or three recent payslips will suffice for most lenders.
 Occasionally, a lender will ask for a letter confirming your employment from a manager or a colleague, but this is increasingly rare these days.

-Full-time employees are more likely to be approved for a home loan, but that’s not to say part-time and casual employees cannot be approved.
-For the latter, lenders will make a case-by-case decision, so if you are looking for a home loan but are not employed full-time, don’t worry.
-And the same goes for the self-employed - there are more conditions to applying for a home loan, but don’t be discouraged.
+Lenders are more likely to approve full-time employees for a home loan.
+Yet, that’s not to say part-time and casual employees cannot get a home loan.
+For the latter, lenders will make a case-by-case decision.
+So, if you are looking for a home loan but are not employed full-time, don’t worry.
+And the same goes for the self-employed – there are more conditions to applying for a home loan, so, don’t be discouraged.